-An accommodation is a modification that allows equal opportunity for academic or physical accessibility.
-The Coordinator of Disabilities and Accessibility Services will determine which accommodations are appropriate on a case-by-case basis by reviewing the documentation provided.
-Accommodations will not be considered reasonable if they would fundamentally alter the nature of the program or if they would be unduly burdensome for the University, either financially or administratively.
+An accommodation is any support to allow equal opportunity for academic or physical accessibility.
+The Coordinator of Disabilities and Accessibility Services will determine which accommodations are appropriate on a case-by-case basis by reviewing the provided documentation.
+Accommodations will not be considered reasonable if they would fundamentally alter the nature of the program or would be unduly burdensome for the University, either financially or administratively.

-Accommodations granted by Woodbury University may include:
+Accommodations granted by the University may include:

 - 1. Readers

 - 2. Interpreters

-- 3. Note-takers
+- 3. Note takers

 - 4. Alternative textbook formats

 - 5. Recording of lectures

 - 6. Course load modifications

 - 7. Excused medical absences

 - 8. Extended time for exams

-- 9. Alternative settings for exams.
+- Alternative settings for exams.
 Students who have been approved for this accommodation must follow these steps for each exam:

 - a.
 Speak with the instructor to confirm that the exam will be taken at the Whitten Student Center or other mutually agreed-upon location.

 - b.
-Agree on a date and time to take the exam.
+Set date and time exam will be given.

-- Remind the instructor to send exam and its instructions to the Coordinator of Disabilities and Accessibility Services before the agreed-upon test time.
+- c.
+Remind the instructor to send exam and its instructions to the Coordinator of Disabilities and Accessibility Services prior to agreed-upon test time.

 - d.
-Submit a completed Exam Proctor Request Form to the Coordinator of Disabilities and Accessibility Services at least one week in advance.
+Submit a completed Exam Proctor Request Form to the Coordinator of Disabilities and Accessibility Services at least one week in advance of exam.

 - e.
-Testing arrangements must be made at least one week in advance, with no exceptions!
+All testing arrangements must be made at least one week prior to exam, with no exceptions.